22 Boston Historical Sites to Visit and Hotels Around

 3. Fenway Park

 Few stadiums are more revered than Fenway Park.
 Home of the Boston Red Sox since 1912, it has set the stage for numerous memorable sporting moments including ten World Series.
-Considered a “shrine” by many baseball legends and fans, but maybe not by those who’ve lost there, Fenway Park has many favoured features such as a lone red seat signifying the longest home run ever hit at Fenway.
+It is a “shrine” for many baseball legends and fans.
+Fenway Park has many favoured features such as a lone red seat signifying the longest home run ever hit at Fenway.

-Fenway isn’t just known for its baseball action.
-The hallowed sporting field has hosted ice hockey, soccer and American football games, along with concerts by The Rolling Stones, Paul McCartney, Ray Charles and other music superstars.
-Fenway Park was also a prominent filming location for the movie Fever Pitch.
+Fenway isn’t just famous for its baseball action.
+The hallowed sporting field has hosted ice hockey, soccer and American football games.
+Also has hosted concerts by The Rolling Stones, Paul McCartney, Ray Charles and other music superstars.
+Fenway Park was a prominent filming location for the movie Fever Pitch.
 However, perhaps one of the greatest moments ever at Fenway was President Franklin D. Roosevelt’s last speech of the 1944 US presidential campaign, which also featured Frank Sinatra and Orson Wells.
 Talk about a team of heavy hitters.

 4. Public Garden

 America’s first public botanical garden, Public Garden was built in 1837 and has since been immortalised in literature and films including Good Will Hunting.
-The garden is home to several statues including “Bagheera” from The Jungle Book, but none are more prominent than Thomas Ball’s “Equestrian Statue of George Washington,” constructed in 1869.
+The garden is home to several statues including “Bagheera” from The Jungle Book.
+Of course none are more prominent than Thomas Ball’s “Equestrian Statue of George Washington,” constructed in 1869.

 Public Garden is awash with vibrant colours during spring each year with prized tulips and roses.
 Those who visit Public Garden between April and September can also experience one of its main attractions, the Swan Boats.
 These quaint pedal-powered vessels let visitors sit back and glide around the serpentine while the driver commentates on significant landmarks.